Orange-OpenSource/casskop/multi-casskop/Readme.md

 $ helm repo update
 ```

-Connect to each kubernetes you wants to deploy your Cassandra clusters to and install CassKop:
+Connect to each kubernetes you want to deploy your Cassandra clusters to and install CassKop:

 ```console
 $ helm install --name casskop casskop/cassandra-operator